Sole proprietor reviewing short-term business loan options on a laptop at a small business desk

 Opening a dedicated business checking account and running all business income through it for at least 90 days gives lenders a clean cash flow picture.
 Lenders using bank statement underwriting look for consistent monthly deposits rather than a single large deposit.
 According to Federal Reserve data on consumer and business credit, applicants with separated business accounts are approved at higher rates than those mixing personal and business funds.

-Reducing your personal credit utilization below 30% — ideally below 10% — can meaningfully lift your FICO score within 30 to 60 days.
-This is especially important because sole proprietors are evaluated almost entirely on personal credit metrics.
-For more targeted strategies, see our article on credit building mistakes that are actually hurting your score.
+Reducing your personal credit utilization below 30%, and ideally below 10%, can meaningfully lift your FICO score within 30 to 60 days.
+This matters disproportionately for sole proprietors because their business loan applications are evaluated almost entirely on personal credit metrics.
+For more targeted strategies, the article on credit building mistakes that are actually hurting your score covers specific errors that suppress scores without borrowers realizing it.

 Finally, applying to multiple lenders within a 14-day window minimizes the impact on your credit score.
 FICO treats multiple inquiries for the same loan type within a short window as a single inquiry — a rate-shopping allowance most sole proprietors do not know exists.